tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 };
 ```

-The user would be returned to the home page, see the deleted movie in the array of movies, and then moments later the movie would disappear from the array.
+The user would be returned to the home page, see the deleted movie in the array of movies, and then  later the movie would disappear from the array.
 That would be weird.

 Asynchronously we would write: